ballerina-platform/module-ballerinax-sap.s4hana.inventory/docs/README.md

 ## Sanitization Steps

 1. Move inline enum parameters to schemas.
+Use EnumSchema consistently to avoid duplication.
 This simplifies function definitions and enhances documentation.
 Schema names are generated based on the following pattern:
    `${The Resource Name}Of${Base Path Name}`